testing-cabal/systemfixtures/docs/index.rst

 back to the real behavior for the rest.
 See the examples below for more information.

-The implementation is mostly built upon the basic MonkeyPatch_ fixture.
+The implementation is mostly built on top of the basic MonkeyPatch_ fixture.

 .. _MonkeyPatch: https://github.com/testing-cabal/fixtures/blob/master/fixtures/_fixtures/monkeypatch.py